J. J. Taylor: 2017 season

-Taylor, a redshirt freshman from Corona, Calif., played in all 12 games and was the Pac-12's top freshman rusher with 828 yards (6.1 yards/carry), averaged 69.0 yards per game, and added five touchdowns.
+Taylor, a redshirt freshman from Corona, California, played in all 12 games and was the Pac-12's top freshman rusher with 828 yards (6.1 yards/carry), averaged 69.0 yards per game, and added five touchdowns.
 He rushed for a career-best 153 yards on 14 carries (10.9 avg.) with two touchdowns vs. Washington State.
 Taylor was a major contributor to Arizona's ground game that averaged 324.4 yards per game (3rd in the FBS) and a school single-season team record 48 rushing touchdowns.
 Arizona rushed for 300 or more yards seven times, including a pair of 500+ yard games with a UA single-game record 534 yards vs. Oregon State.
 He was the Pac-12 Offensive Freshman of the Year.

 2018 season

 Taylor was put on the Doak Walker Award watch list in July 2018.
 Against Southern Utah, Taylor returned a kickoff for a touchdown.
 His redshirt sophomore year finished with 1,434 rushing yards and, 49 receiving yards, and seven total touchdowns.